If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 Breastfeeding is a separate question from pregnancy, with its own evidence.

-Many psychiatric medications pass into breast milk in small amounts.
-Some are considered more compatible with breastfeeding than others, based on how much reaches the milk and what is known about effects on the infant.
-This is again medication-specific.
-It is a conversation to have with a clinician, who can look at the particular medication alongside the benefits of breastfeeding for that family.
+Many psychiatric medications pass into breast milk, usually in small amounts.
+Some are considered more compatible with breastfeeding than others, based on how much reaches the milk and what's known about effects on the infant.
+Sertraline, for instance, is among the antidepressants often viewed as relatively compatible.
+This is again medication-specific, and it's a conversation to have with a clinician, who can look at the particular medication alongside the benefits of breastfeeding for that family.
+A medication that was switched or stopped during pregnancy may also be reconsidered for the postpartum period, since the risk picture changes once the baby is born.

 The best time for this conversation is before conception.
 Planning ahead makes the decision deliberate rather than reactive.

-If you discover a pregnancy while taking a psychiatric medication, do not stop it abruptly.
-Stopping suddenly can cause a relapse of the underlying condition or discontinuation symptoms, and either can leave you worse off.
+If you discover a pregnancy while taking a psychiatric medication, don't stop it abruptly.
+Stopping suddenly can cause a relapse of the underlying condition or discontinuation symptoms, and either can leave you worse off at a vulnerable time.
 Talk to the prescriber instead, and ideally involve an obstetric clinician as well, so the plan reflects both the pregnancy and the mental health condition.
+The two clinicians working together is the situation this guide is pointing you toward.

 Sources

 This guide draws on current prescribing information and public health references.
-It is reviewed for clinical accuracy and updated as guidance changes.
+It's reviewed for clinical accuracy and updated as guidance changes.

 1. National Institute of Mental Health.
 Mental health medications.